githubBingoChen/AADF-Net/README.md

 This implementation is written by Jiaxing Chen at the South China University of Technology.

+## Citation

+@article{zhu2019aggregating,
+      title={Aggregating Attentional Dilated Features for Salient Object Detection}, author={Zhu, Lei and Chen, Jiaxing and Hu, Xiaowei and Fu, Chi-Wing and Xu, Xuemiao and Qin, Jing and Heng, Pheng-Ann}, journal={IEEE Transactions on Circuits and Systems for Video Technology}, year={2019},
+      publisher={IEEE}
+}

 ## Saliency Map

 The results of salient object detection on seven datasets (ECSSD, HKU-IS, PASCAL-S, SOD, DUT-OMRON, DUTS-TE, SOC) can be found at [Google Drive](https://drive.google.com/open?id=1tv72yWNH0ANHoSU4qMOwD7g5r53wSZEe).